aa-nadim/aa-nadim/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Visual Studio + CodeBlocks
-- 🌱 I’m currently learning ... javascript + React + NodeJS
+- 🌱 I’m currently learning ... javascript + React + NodeJS + MongoDB
 - 👯 I’m looking to collaborate on ...
 [Competitive Programming](https://codeforces.com/profile/GarbageValue) + front-end development
 - 🤔 I’m looking for help with ...
 Google
 - 💬 Ask me about ...
 Anything